-Accepting my diagnosis was easy, convincing others that I couldn’t eat raw fruits or veggies was harder.
-First published in Allergic Living magazine; to subscribe click here.
+Accepting my diagnosis was easy, convincing others that I couldn’t eat raw fruits and vegetables was harder.

 AFTER years of reactions, ranging from itching to unexplained anaphylaxis and trips to the hospital, there was finally an end to the guessing and questions.
 I had a diagnosis at the age of 24.
 My allergist explained that I have oral allergy syndrome (OAS).

 “You have a severe case of it,” he said.
 “With your reactions, I highly recommend avoiding all fresh fruits and vegetables, indefinitely.”